thuongleit/Happiness-iOS/README.md

 - [x] List View for user journal entries
    - [x] Autolayout constraints for the view
    - [x] Table sections grouped by month
+   - [x] URLs, etc. in entries are clickable
    - [x] Pull to refresh
    - [x] Swipe to delete
    - [x] User sees loading state while waiting for Parse API
-   - [x] Present error message banner
+   - [x] Present error message banner on error
 - [x] Custom tab bar controller

 The following **optional** features are nice to have: